 According to DMV.ORG, the Going and Coming Rule is when an employee gets into an accident and/or is injured commuting either to or from work.
 It exempts the employer from paying workers’ comp since the injuries didn’t take place doing a work-related task or in the physical workspace.
 For example, if an employee is in a car accident on the way to work and suffers an injury, the employer is not required to pay workers’ comp to that employee.
 According to the Going and Coming Rule, the injury happened outside the workplace and outside the scope of the employee’s job.
 Therefore, that injury would not be protected under the Workers’ Compensation Act.

-There are noted exceptions to the coming and going Rule that may move a workers’ claim forward despite injury happening during travel.
+There are noted exceptions to the going and coming rule that may move a workers’ claim forward despite injury happening during travel.
 The exceptions are as follows:

-- Special Assignments: The last exception to the Going and Coming Rule is if the employee is involved in an accident while on special assignment for the employer.
+- Special Assignments: The last exception to the going and coming rule is if the employee is involved in an accident while on special assignment for the employer.
 An example of this exception is if the employee leaves work to go home, but is asked by the employer to run an errand on the way.
-If the employee is involved in an accident while running the errand for the employer, the Going and Coming Rule would not apply and workers’ compensation claim could be filed.
+If the employee is involved in an accident while running the errand for the employer, the going and coming rule would not apply and a workers’ compensation claim could be filed.

 Does the going and coming rule affect my case?

-Each workers’ compensation claim is unique and worth investigation.
-You should contact an attorney with proven success to discuss the details of your claim.
+Each workers’ compensation claim is unique and worth investigating.
+You should contact a workers’ compensation attorney with proven success to discuss the details of your claim.
 The attorney will be able to decipher if you may be eligible for benefits.

 Other options if you’ve been in a car accident on your way to work

 In situations where a workers’ compensation claim is denied, there are other options that can be explored to recover lost wages and medical expenses.
-According to Munley Law, the most common causes of car accidents are:
+According to Munley Law Personal Injury Attorneys, the most common causes of car accidents are:

 - Distracted Driving: In the age of 24/7 access to technology, distracted driving is the culprit of many car accidents.
 It happens when a driver’s primary focus is taken off driving the vehicle and directed towards something else, such as a cell phone, other passengers in the vehicle, and eating.